 Bahrain offers adequate protection to intellectual rights as it has well defined laws in this respect.
-Copyrights used to be regulated by virtue of Legislative Decree number 10 of the year 1993 with respect to protection of Author's rights, superseded by Law number 22 of the year 2006 with respect to protection of Author's rights and Attendants Rights, which was amended by virtue of Law number 12 of the year 2008.
-Trade marks used to be governed by Legislative Decree number 10 of the year 1991 with respect to Trade Marks, replaced by Law number 11 of the year 2006 with respect to Trade Marks.
+Copyright is regulated by Law number 22 of the year 2006 with respect to protection of Author's rights and Attendants Rights, which was amended by virtue of Law number 12 of the year 2008, Law number 3 of the year 2011 and Law number 5 of the year 2014.
+Trademark is governed by Legislative Decree number 6 of the year 2014.
 Patents are governed by Law number 1 of the year 2004 with respect to Patents, amended by virtue of Law number 14 of the year 2006.
+In addition the Ministry of Industry, Commerce and Tourism issued Order number 115 of 2011 with respect to Procedure of Issuing Patents.
+Bahrain ratified the

-In addition Bahrain ratified the GCC Patents Regulations by virtue of Law number 12 of the year 2004.
+GCC Patents Regulations by virtue of Law number 12 of the year 2004.
 Business Secrets are regulated by Law number 7 of the year 2003 with respect to Business Secrets, amended by virtue of Law number 35 of the year 2005 and Law number 12 of the year 2006.
-Designs are still governed by the provisions of the Bahrain Patents, Design and Trademark Law of 1955, no new legislation is adopted in this respect up to date.
-The geographical indicators are governed by the provisions of Law number 16 of the year 2004 with respect to geographical indicators.
+The geographical indicators are governed by the provisions of Law number 16 of the year 2004 with respect to geographical indicators as amended by Law number 16 of 2006